vphantom/vof/SPECIFICATION.md

 ### Decimal

 Necessary for financial data.
-In JSON, it must be a String to bypass possible float conversions done by some libraries.
+In JSON, it must be a string to bypass possible float conversions done by some libraries.

 <!-- adv --> In CBOR/Binary, this is passed to the encoder as a signed integer left-shifted 3 bits to add a 3-bit value representing 0, 1, 2, 3, 4, 5, 6 or 9 decimal places.
 For example, -2.135 would be `(-2135 << 3) + 3 = -17083`.

 ### Date

 Calendar date, sortable.
 Time zone is outside the scope of this type, derived from context as necessary.
-In JSON, a human-friendly `YYYYMMDD` number is used.
+In JSON, a human-friendly `YYYYMMDD` number is used to avoid using strings.

 <!-- advanced -->